sunesimonsen/7W17732/Readme.md

 ## Step 3: Showing Twitter timeline ##

-I this step we will use Backbone's collections and models to retrieve tweets from the server and show them on the home page.
+In this step we will use Backbone collections and models to retrieve tweets from the server and show them on the home page.

 First we need to implement the model for a tweet.

 Open the file `client/js/models/Tweet.js` in your editor.

-Making a new model is easy.
-A <a href="http://documentcloud.github.com/backbone/#Model">Backbone model</a> provides sensible defaults and a lot of features out of the box.
+Making a new model is easy, because t <a href="http://documentcloud.github.com/backbone/#Model">Backbone model</a> provides sensible defaults and a lot of features out of the box.

 You don't actually need to change anything here, because the defaults are sufficient.
 But notice that we return the prototype for a tweet instead of a new instance of the tweet.
 That is because we need to create multiple instances of the tweet model.